Complete guide

 Support Resources & Tools

 Having the right support significantly increases your chances of successfully quitting.
-Here are proven resources to help you:
+Here are proven resources to help you.

 Remember: The best approach combines multiple support types.
 Most successful quitters use at least 2-3 different resources during their journey.